Araviera/north-america-conquest/README.md

 4. Testing & Feedback: Throughout development, I playtested the game and actively sought player feedback.
 This helped refine the direction and identify areas for improvement.

 5. Iteration & Evaluation: Based on feedback and testing results, I continuously evaluated progress and re-prioritized features for future sprints.

-## Gameplay
-- **Recruit Miners**: Hire miners to extract valuable gold and fund your nation.
-- **Research and Development**: Invest in research to gain a technological edge over your rivals.
-- **Engage in Battle**: attack and defend your territory from adversaries.
-- **Persistent Progress**: Your game progress is saved continuously, so you can pick up right where you left off—unless it's game over, or you decide to reset.

-Enjoy!